nghiadt22-pl/ocrlab/.ai/backend_structure.md

 2. **Business Logic & Services** – Services that handle specific tasks such as document ingestion, OCR processing, file status tracking, and usage logging.
 3. **External Integrations** – Services provided by Azure (Blob Storage, Queue, Document Intelligence), Postgres, and authentication providers (Clerk).
 4. **Database & Storage** – A Postgres database for metadata and usage stats, plus Azure Blob Storage for the actual PDF files and Azure AI Search for semantic embeddings.
+5. **Background Services** – Timer-triggered functions that handle automated tasks like Clerk user synchronization with PostgreSQL.

 ---